 A doctor will have to do a brief surgery to put them in.
+Your doctor may put in antibiotic ear drops during or after the surgery to help prevent infections.

 Once in place, the tubes can help you or a child in your care get relief from the pain and loss of hearing from these infections.